openslide/openslide/README.txt

 If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, cjpeg and djpeg (from libjpeg), a Git checkout of OpenSlide, and > 120 GB of disk space.
-Valgrind and gcov are optional.
+Valgrind mode requires Valgrind and debug symbols for glib2.
+Coverage mode requires gcov and Doxygen.

 Features